p2panda/handbook/website/docs/specification/data-types/operations.md

 - Clients can use operations to publish data changes.
 - Clients must embed operations in bamboo entries to publish them.
 - Clients can create a [document](/specification/data-types/documents) by publishing a CREATE operation.
-- Clients can update a document by publishing an _update operation_.
+- Clients can update a document by publishing an UPDATE operation.
-  - Every _update operation_ leads to a new _document view_ of the document that is being updated.
+  - Every UPDATE operation leads to a new _document view_ of the document that is being updated.
-- Clients can delete a document by publishing a _delete operation_.
+- Clients can delete a document by publishing a DELETE operation.
 - Nodes can [reduce](/specification/data-types/documents#reduction) operations to produce a specific _document view_ of their document.
-- Clients can delete a document by publishing a _delete operation_.
+- Clients can delete a document by publishing a DELETE operation.

 :::caution Requirement OP9